-The Numeric keypad and other control buttons are used to enter values and change controls on the console.
+The Numeric keypad and other control buttons are used to entervalues and change controls on the console.

-The Function buttons are used to carry out functions such as storing cues, copying, patching, saving to disk, etc.
+The blue Function buttons are used to carry out functions such as storing cues, copying, saving to disk, etc. These buttons have lights on to indicate when they are active.